tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 ### Requirements

 1. All of the following data must be published to a single external consumer:
-   1. `FinalizeBlockResponse` data, which includes at the very least:
-      1. Events
-      2. Transaction results
-   2. Committed block data
+   1. Committed block data
+   2. `FinalizeBlockResponse` data, but only for committed blocks

 2. It must be opt-in.
 In other words, it is off by default and turned on by way of a configuration parameter.
 When off, it must have negligible (ideally no)